nbgarnier/nn_stats/README.md

 - then run "make python" to produce the library.
 This will both compile the library and install it in your python path, which depends on you current environment.
 You should select your environment first, then run "./configure" and "make python", in order to have the library and its functions available in your favored environment.

 # how to use in Python
-- there is a single function, called "compute_local_stats", which can be invoked in 2 different ways:
+There is a single function, called **"compute_local_stats"**, which can be invoked in 2 different ways:
   * by imposing a set of values of k (numbers of neighbors to consider)
   * by imposing a set of values of R (radii to consider)

- The function expects:
+ The function expects (these are mandatory):
   * a set of initial locations in a n-dimensional space
-  * a set of observables values taken on the initial locations
+  * a set of observables values taken on the initial locations; this set can be empty, see "other remarks" below
+  * a set of "destination" locations, where the statistics of observables will be computed
+  * either a set of alues of k or a set of values of R

-- there are examples in the bin/python subdirectory: please look at them to learn how to import and use the library, which should be as easy as:
+There are examples in the bin/python subdirectory: please look at them to learn how to import and use the library, which should be as easy as:
 <pre><code>
 import numpy as np
 import nn_stats as ns